piyuu1108/crm/apps/erp/guides/SRS.md

 **Format:** `YY` + `COURSE_CODE` + `SPECIALIZATION_CODE` + `SEQUENCE_NUMBER`

-**Example:** `26BCAAI001`, `26BCADS086`, `26BCAREG146`

 **Rules:**

 - The sequence number is **global per batch year** — it does not reset when moving from one specialization to the next.
-- Example: If AI batch ends at `085`, DS batch starts from `086`, and REGULAR starts from where DS ends.
-- Specialization code is embedded in the ID for readability but the number is shared across all specializations in that year.
-- The system displays the **next available number** before each CSV upload so the HOD knows the correct starting point.
-- Lateral and direct entry students receive IDs in the same format and sequence as fresh admission students — they are **not** given a separate ID series.
+- Lateral and direct entry students receive IDs in the same format and sequence as fresh admission students.
 - HODs can manually adjust IDs for edge cases after constraint verification.
+- The system displays the **next available number** before each CSV upload.

 ### 5.3 Division Creation